 Best New Releases.
 2014 has been a year that I’ve genuinely struggled to keep up with in terms of new releases.
 The sheer wealth of material out there and the incessant obsession of online reviewers to desperately be up-to-date has been an interesting but ultimately fruitless exercise to try and mimic.
-Luckily, I’ve watched a … Continue reading 2014 Review and Top 10s.
+Luckily, I’ve watched a good number of excellent films from all around the world … Continue reading 2014 Review and Top 10s.

 Paul Wright’s debut feature film, For Those In Peril, won many plaudits on its release and even managed a BAFTA nomination this year.
 His film is a richly layered and deeply moving fantastical tale of an isolated community who are at odds with the soul survivor of a tragedy at sea.
-For Those In Peril … Continue reading Interview with Paul Wright (For Those In Peril).
+For Those In Peril is out now on DVD and a full article on … Continue reading Interview with Paul Wright (For Those In Peril).

 Alone, alone, all, all alone, Alone on a wide wide sea!
 And never a saint took pity on My soul in agony.
 He despiseth the creatures of the calm, The many men, so beautiful!
-And they all dead did lie: And a thousand thousand slimy things Lived on; and so did I. – Samuel Taylor … Continue reading For Those In Peril (Paul Wright, 2013) – The Reality of Lore.
+And they all dead did lie: And a thousand thousand slimy things Lived on; and so did I. – Samuel Taylor Coleridge, The Rime of the Ancient Mariner.
+Paul Wright’s debut … Continue reading For Those In Peril (Paul Wright, 2013) – The Reality of Lore.